 A massive 80% of all social care jobs are performed by women

-When it comes to carer roles, the figure is even higher.
-The King’s Fund estimates that up to 95% of those in non-medical direct care and support providing jobs are women, jobs too often wrongly labelled “unskilled”.
-These are jobs that keep people safe and allow people to make the most of their life.
+When it comes to carer roles, The King’s Fund estimates that up to 95% of those in non-medical direct care and support providing jobs are women, These are jobs that keep people safe and allow them to make the most of their life.

 Let’s celebrate the role of women in care